fcesc-code/fapac1/README.md

 Automated security alerts for the repository.

 ## Development server
-Run ng serve for a dev server.
+Run _ng serve_ for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.
-Alternatively, run npm start.
+Alternatively, run _npm start_.

 ## Build
-Run ng build to build the project.
+Run _ng build_ to build the project.
 The build artifacts will be stored in the dist/ directory.
-Use the -prod flag for a production build.
+Use the _-prod_ flag for a production build.

 ## Running unit tests
-Run ng test to execute the unit tests via Karma.
+Run _ng test_ to execute the unit tests via Karma.
-Option npm run testAuto is given for GitHub Actions.
+Option _npm run testAuto_ is given for GitHub Actions.

 ## Running end-to-end tests
-Run ng e2e to execute the end-to-end tests via Protractor.
+Run _ng e2e_ to execute the end-to-end tests via Protractor.
 Before running the tests make sure you are serving the app via ng serve.

 ## Next steps
 1. Implement continuous deployment.